swagner2/siweb/_posts/2021-07-13-world-most-famous-app-developers-and-designers.md

 category:
   - Development
 ---
-# How to Calculate Your E-commerce Retention Rate: A Step-by-Step Guide

 Customer retention is a crucial metric for any e-commerce business, but many entrepreneurs struggle with how to actually calculate it.
 In this guide, we'll walk through a practical method to measure your retention rate using Klaviyo (though the same principles apply to other platforms).